 Master of Missiology

 The Master of Missiology (MMiss) is a two-year, 49 credit hour program focused on preparing students for Christian ministry in cross-cultural contexts.
 Students can choose concentrations in either urban or global missiology, or take classes in church planting and intercultural understanding.
-The MMiss is available at the Los Angeles campus.
+The MMiss is available at the Los Angeles campus and online.

 Missionary, pastor of missions, church planter, community ministry leader.